EVerest/everest-core/cmake/trailbook/EXTENDING.md

 ## Important Note

-Since the trailbook packages works a lot with custom CMake targets and custom CMake commands, it is important to set dependencies correctly when extending the trailbook package.
+Since the trailbook packages work a lot with custom CMake targets and custom CMake commands, it is important to set dependencies correctly when extending the trailbook package.